Poll: Indiana Senate race is essentially tied

 Democratic Sen. Joe Donnelly and Republican challenger Mike Braun are running neck and neck in Indiana’s important Senate race, according to a new NBC News/Marist poll of the state.

-Donnelly gets support from 48 percent of likely voters, while Braun gets 46 percent; 7 percent are undecided or prefer someone else.
+Donnelly gets support from 48 percent of likely voters, while Braun gets 46 percent; seven percent are undecided or prefer someone else.

 Donnelly’s narrow 2-point advantage over Braun — well within the poll’s margin of error — is down from his 6-point lead in September, 49 percent to 43 percent.